eXist-db/atom-existdb/README.md

 The package supports two different workflows for developing with eXist:

-1. directly work on the files stored *inside* the database, i.e. all development is done in eXist
+1. Directly work on the files stored *inside* the database, i.e. all development is done in eXist
 2. Atom is called on a directory on the file system, which resembles an application stored in eXist.
 Editing is done in the directory but files are automatically synced to the database.

 Most eXist users will be familiar with the first approach because this is how the in-browser IDE, eXide, works.
 (2) has advantages if you are working on an existing app, e.g. cloned from git.
 In this case, you deploy the app once, configure the automatic sync and continue to edit files in the file system.
 We'll cover this workflow below.
 See the section on *Automatic Sync*.